-Our primary donors include: UNHCR, UNICEF, CARE International, the Radcliffe Foundation, EEA Grants, the Norwegian Embassy in Greece, etc.
+Our primary donors include: UNHCR, UNICEF, IOM International, the Radcliffe Foundation, the Shapiro Foundation, EEA Grants, the Norwegian Embassy in Greece, etc.

 PILLARS OF ACTION

-Our mission becomes practice through three main pillars of action:
+Our mission becomes practice through our main pillars of action:

 SolidarityNow designs and implements programs that provide assistance and support to those most affected by the economic downturn and the humanitarian crisis.
-We collaborate with international humanitarian agencies (e.g. UNHCR, UNICEF, CARE International) to implement programs in a manner that promotes efficiency and allows us to reach the broadest range of beneficiaries, including vulnerable populations.
+We collaborate with international humanitarian agencies (e.g. UNHCR, UNICEF, IOM etc) to implement programs in a manner that promotes efficiency and allows us to reach the broadest range of beneficiaries, including vulnerable populations.

 These programs focus on: